Skip to content

 CLOUDTASER_ORIGINAL_ARGS No -- Application arguments

-CLOUDTASER_ROTATION No none Rotation strategy
+CLOUDTASER_ROTATION No restart Rotation strategy

 RENEWAL_INTERVAL No 5m Token renewal interval